 - 1 The subsequent examples demonstrate the semantics of the memory model by presenting hypothetical execution traces and explaining how the memory model either allows or disallows the behavior exhibited in each trace.
 The examples labelled "disallowed" denote a trace which is not UPC consistent and therefore represent a violation of the specified memory model.
 Such an execution trace shall never be generated by a conforming UPC implementation.
 The examples labelled "allowed" denote a trace which is UPC consistent and therefore represent a permissible execution that satisfies the constraints of the memory model.
 Such an execution trace may be generated by a conforming UPC implementation. - 2 In the figures below, each execution is shown by the linear graph which is the Precedes() program order for each thread, generated by an execution of the source program on the abstract machine.
 Pairs of memory operations that are ordered by the global ordering over memory operations in AllStrict(M) (i.e. $m_1 <{Strict} m_2$ ) are represented as $m_1 \Rightarrow m_2$ .
 All threads must agree upon the relative ordering imposed by these edges in their $<t$ orderings.
-Pairs ordered by a thread t as in $m_1 <t m_2$ are represented by $m_1 \to m_2$ .
+Pairs ordered by a thread t as in $m_1 <t m_2$ are represented by $m_1 \rightarrow m_2$ .
+Arcs that are implied by transitivity are omitted.
+Assume all variables are initialized to 0. - 3 EXAMPLE 1: Allowed behavior that would not be allowed under sequential consistency.
+There are only relaxed operations, so threads need not observe the program order of other threads.
+Because all operations are relaxed, there are no $\Rightarrow$ orderings between operations.